soliverit/duckula-py/README.md

 # Duckula DS - Data science tools for dabblers
-A library for data scientists with no data science or programming experience.
+A library for data scientists with little data science or programming experience.
 Easily create supervised machine learning models, solve optimisation problems, and tune the hyperparameters.

 - Supervised machine learning model creation and tuning
 - Optimisation with 193 optimisation algorithms implemented by MealPy